mrhappynice/bplus-search/README.md

   - ```sh
     npm run
     ```
-  - connect to frontend and search away :)
+  - connect to frontend and search, loser.. :)